Isandlwana Lodge Reviews & Information

 - Length of Tour: Average 6-7 Hours

-The cultural tours to Qhudeni are taken by a European guide, accompanied by a Zulu and take a full day.
+The cultural tours to Qhudeni are taken by a European guide, accompanied by a Zulu and receive a full day.
 The tour departs from the Lodge at 10:00 A.M. and returns at four p.m.
-This tour goes into one of the most remote and scenic parts of Zululand; a region of vast mountains, huge ravines, rivers and natural forests.
+This trip goes into one of the most remote and scenic parts of Zululand; a region of vast mountains, huge ravines, rivers and natural forests.
 The Qhudeni Mountain stands 6000 feet above sea level.
 Only recently have dirt roads been added to allow taxis and other off-road automobiles access.
 One can encounter Zulu women and children who have had little or no contact with Europeans.

 Day Trips in Zululand